conveyal/analysis-ui/docs/prepare-inputs/upload-opportunity-data.md

 ## Uploading opportunity datasets

-Opportunity datasets can be created by uploading point-based shapefiles, polygon-based shapefiles, or a .csv file of points.
-Files must have at least one numeric attribute/column in addition to coordinates/geometries.
-For point files, it often makes sense to include a "count" column filled with 1.
+Opportunity datasets can be created by uploading shapefiles containing point features, shapefiles containing polygon features, or a CSV file with one point per row.
+In addition to the coordinates or geometries, uploaded files must have at least one numeric attribute or column specifying the opportunity count within each polygon or at each point.
+In CSV files with each row representing a single opportunity at a specific location, this numeric column should be filled with the number 1 (i.e. one opportunity at each point).

 To start an upload, click: <br><span class="btn btn-success"><i class="fa fa-plus"></i> Upload a new opportunity dataset</span>